ThanasisSoftwareDeveloper/Calendar-App-Desktop/README.md

 ## 📄 License

-MIT — free to use, modify, and build upon.
+MIT, free to use, modify, and build upon.

 ---